younghyunseo/homepage/about.md

 <img align="right" width="30%" height="30%" src="https://user-images.githubusercontent.com/34648331/162552795-b15bf473-211c-4363-a89c-733f8681107d.jpg">

 Young-Hyun Seo is a research professor in the School of Civil, Environmental and Architectural Engineering at Korea University.
 His research interests include transportation planning, traffic demand analysis, and transportation optimization.
 He received a Ph.D. in Transportation Engineering in 2020 and a B.S. in Civil and Environmental Engineering in 2014 from Seoul National University.
+He received the James Hill Prize of the ICE Publishing awards in 2022.

 Young-Hyun Seo is a member of TRANSYSLAB, a research group led by Seungmo Kang who is a professor in the School of Civil, Environmental and Architectural Engineering, Korea University.
 See the [TRANSYSLAB](https://transyslab.wordpress.com/) homepage.